kedro-org/kedro/docs/source/tutorial/spaceflights_tutorial.md

 ### Submit your changes to GitHub

-If you work on a project as part of a team, you will share the `git` repository via Github, which stores a shared copy of the repository.
-You should periodically save your changes to your local repository and then merge them into the Github repository.
+If you work on a project as part of a team, you will share the `git` repository via GitHub, which stores a shared copy of the repository.
+You should periodically save your changes to your local repository and merge them into the GitHub repository.

 Within your team, we suggest that you each develop your code on a branch and create pull requests to submit it to the `develop` or `main` branches: